ceph/ceph/doc/radosgw/notifications.rst

 generated.
 A successful response includes the the topic's `ARN
 <https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html>`_
 (the "Amazon Resource Name", a unique identifier used to reference the topic).
-To update a topic, use the same command that you used to create it (but use the name of an existing topic and different endpoint values).
+To update a topic, use the same command that you used to create it (but when updating, use the name of an existing topic and different endpoint values).

-.. tip:: Any notification already associated with the topic must be re-created for the topic update to take effect.
+.. tip:: Any notification already associated with the topic must be re-created in order for the topic to update.

 .. note:: For rabbitmq, ``push-endpoint`` (with a hyphen in the middle) must be changed to ``push_endpoint`` (with an underscore in the middle).